Welcome to Season & Serve!

-I have a full-time job as an environmental scientist here in Vancouver.
+I have a full-time job as a policy here in Victoria.
 When I’m not at work I love to be out and about exploring the city… and eating!
 There are so many fun events, cool restaurants and bars, and local markets that I love to go to.
 I also like to get out of the city and explore the province of BC (they don’t call it “Beautiful British Columbia” for nothing) as well as other countries.
-My next big trip will be to Europe in July 2017…and maybe south-east Asia after that!
-On my lazy days, you can find me lying down (a la Ali Wong) browsing Instagram, Pinterest and Imgur.
+My next big trip will be to Asia in fall 2018 (China, Japan, and Hong Kong)!
+On my lazy days, you can find me lying down browsing Instagram, Pinterest and Imgur.

 Where can I follow you for more inspiration?

-Right now, I am currently most active on WordPress and Instagram (@seasonandserveblog).
-My Facebook, Twitter, and Pinterest pages are coming soon!
+Right now, I am active on WordPress, Instagram, Twitter and Pinterest (@seasonandserveblog).
+My Facebook page is coming soon!